dzklip/RubberDucky/README.md

 # RubberDucky
-It's much better than a Raft because it is cute and easy to understand
+It's much better than a Raft because it is cute — and easy to understand

+Rubber Ducky is a system that reliably replicates activity across a large number of servers.
+It enhances a Client-Server application by enabling the replication of state across all servers.

+It is important to understand that Rubber Ducky (and Raft, etc.) enables multiple "replicated" or "synchronized" Servers.
+Rubber Ducky does not enable a "distributed" multi-Server system.
+A Rubber Ducky system should have approximately the same throughput as the single-Server system it replaces, though it will certainly have greater latency.
+What Rubber Ducky can add is reliability and enhanced persistence.

 ## Rubber Ducky :: Raft :: Paxos